Education in India

 How to become a Land Surveyor?

-Few decades earlier there was no need to go for formal training to become a Land Surveyor.
+A few decades earlier there was no need to go for formal training to become a Land Surveyor.
 Joining a survey crew as a crew member and gaining the on job experience was the only thing the aspiring candidates have to do to become a licensed surveyor.

 Increasing use of the technology and state of art developments has made it highly technical field requiring excellent formal education and certification.
 Thus you must obtain a degree in a related field from a good institute to become a highly qualified and certified Land surveyor.

 The basic qualification required for candidates to become surveyors is a Bachelors degree in Civil Engineering.
-However there are various international universities and colleges that offer degrees in land survey and survey technology too.
-They will not however offer you the land survey license you will need to work.
+However, there are various international universities and colleges that offer degrees in land survey and survey technology too.
+They will not, however, offer you the land survey license you will need to work.

 Step 1